silv3rr/docker-glftpd/README.md

 _(build with `INSTALL_ZS=1` `INSTALL_BOT=1`)_

-By using runtime environment variables glftpd be be configured, use a permanent userdb, change site storage and add components.
+By using runtime environment variables glftpd can be configured, use a permanent userdb, change site storage and add components.
 It's also possible to edit gl and pzs-ng config files.

 Some changes require either the 'full' image or a local image build (and/or restarting container).